yawnoc/ascii-art/README.md

 ## DONE

-Not aught, see below.
+1. Convert image to greyscale intensity matrix

 ## TODO

-1. Convert image to greyscale intensity matrix
 2. Subdivide greyscale intensity matrix into blocks
 3. Select best character for each block by
    i. average intensity